 Access Course for Higher Education – School Leavers

-NUI Galway School Leavers Access Programmes are open St. Angela's College, Sligo and An Cheathrú Rua (Carraroe).
+NUI Galway School Leavers Access Programmes will open April/May 2018.

 Applicants must be resident in the Border, Midlands and Western (BMW) region or in County Clare for at least six months prior to the commencement of the course.